Configuring display options for a harness

 To display form-level errors even when a field-level error occurs, select Always show.

 To cause the entire run-time work item to scroll vertically as a single unit, select Keep error display visible.

 In the Field-level errors list, define how you want to display field-level errors:

 - To mark fields with errors with a standard error icon and display error text in a tooltip, select As image with tooltip.

 - To display the error text above the field with the error, select As full error text.

 To display header icons, select Show container icons.

 To force the harness to adopt the minimum width that is defined in the skin rule, select Enforce CSS minimum width.For more information, see Skins.

-To record every time a user requests the form that is produced by the harness, select Enable auditing, and then define the when condition for the audit.Each time the form appears, your application can add an instance of the Log-DataAccessAudit class to support auditing, reporting, and analysis.
-The added instance identifies the date, time, Operator ID, harness, Customer party and work item ID.
+To record every time that a user requests the form that is produced by the harness, select Enable auditing, and then define the when condition for the audit.Each time that the form is displayed, your application can add an instance of the Log-DataAccessAudit class to support auditing, reporting, and analysis.
+The added instance identifies the date, time, operator ID, harness, customer party and work item ID.

 In the form, click Save.